tetratelabs/func-e/.bingo/README.md

 This differs slightly from the defaults of the Bingo project:
 * ENV variable support is not included as this project only uses `make`
+* Quotes more in `Variables.mk` for windows per https://github.com/bwplotka/bingo/issues/26